How to Grow Lamb’s Ear Plant

 Soil

-Lamb's ear prefers well-draining, slightly alkaline to neutral soil (pH 6.0-7.5).
-Amend soil with compost for better fertility and drainage.
+Lamb's ear prefers well-draining, slightly alkaline to neutral soil with a pH of 6.0-7.5.
+I suggest amending the soil with compost to enhance fertility and drainage.

 Read more

-Avoid rich soil to prevent excessive spreading.
-Keep the soil dry to medium-moisture, and use mulch to retain moisture while keeping leaves dry.
+Rich soil should be avoided to prevent excessive spreading.
+Keeping the soil dry to medium-moisture is important, and using mulch helps retain moisture while keeping the leaves dry.

 Read more